semdinsp/estorm-message-processor/README.md

 ============

-Simple gem to use in rails apps for AMQP inclusiong.
+Simple gem to use in rails apps for AMQP inclusion.
 Send a hash via AMQP and then have the message processor process the files.
 See the test pages

 Usage
 =======